IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** IGEL OS devices are reconnecting to ICG 12.01.100 every 30 minutes.
 How can this be fixed?

-**A:** Details on fix can be found here: [Configuration of Unlimited Session Timeout for ICG 12.01.100](https://kb.igel.com/igelicg-12.04/en/known-issues-configuration-of-unlimited-session-timeout-for-icg-12-01-100-122465718.html)
+**A:** Details on fix can be found here: [IGEL KB: Configuration of Unlimited Session Timeout for ICG 12.01.100](https://kb.igel.com/igelicg-12.04/en/known-issues-configuration-of-unlimited-session-timeout-for-icg-12-01-100-122465718.html)

 **Q:** Having issues connecting to ICG.
 How to check ICG server status?